ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

 boba_fett@metasploitable3-ub1404:~$
 ```

-##### The user boba_fett belongs the docker group and this can be leaveraged to obtain a root shell if the docker setting settings aren't properly configured
+##### The user boba_fett belongs the docker group and this can be leaveraged to obtain a root shell if the docker settings aren't properly configured

 ```
 [!] ctn020 Is the user a member of the 'docker' group?..................... yes!